Dhonowlgos

 The Komh’hergh, or the Council of Circles, was the legislative heart of Dhonowlgos.
 Funded by the Hghsbh’hendh, it crafted policies and laws that guided the entire federation.
 The Komh’hergh’s decisions were paramount, ensuring that the collective interests of the abbeys and, by extension, the nation were met.
 This council symbolized the unity of the abbeys under a single legislative framework.

 The economic structure of Dhonowlgos was ingeniously designed to sustain both the religious and military facets of the state.
-The Hghsbh’hendh not only managed regional affairs but also funded the Komh’hergh and the Hlrike Command.
-This funding was crucial for the maintenance and expansion of the Hlrike’s military capabilities, including the navy and the military industries.
+The Hghsbh’hendh not only managed regional affairs but also funded the Komh’hergh and the Hlirke Command.
+This funding was crucial for the maintenance and expansion of the Hlirke’s military capabilities, including the navy and the military industries.
 It ensured that Dhonowlgos remained secure and could project its power when needed.

 Colonial Empire